Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Anna Seastrand, Assistant Professor of Art History, University of Minnesota

-This event is presented as part of the capstone series of events for the Interwoven project.
-The project draws together an interdisciplinary group of scholars and practitioners in the arts to lay the foundations of a new paradigm for understanding movement, practice, materiality, and embodiment in a continuum of exchange across long temporal arcs and geographic itineraries unbounded by national borders in the Indian Ocean region.
-Featuring scholars, musicians, dancers, and curators from South Asia, Europe, and North America, the two-week program will consist of a series of roundtables, keynote lectures, and the screening of a silent film with accompanying live performances.
-The interactive nature of the capstone events will reflect the richness of the interwoven paradigm of understanding, as well as point to the ways the methodologies explored will contribute to future scholarship.
-The panels are comprised of pre-recorded lectures by individual panelists and synchronous discussions that bring panelists together in real-time.
+This event was presented as part of the capstone series of events for the Interwoven project.
+The project drew together an interdisciplinary group of scholars and practitioners in the arts to lay the foundations of a new paradigm for understanding movement, practice, materiality, and embodiment in a continuum of exchange across long temporal arcs and geographic itineraries unbounded by national borders in the Indian Ocean region.
+Featuring scholars, musicians, dancers, and curators from South Asia, Europe, and North America, the two-week program consisted of a series of roundtables, keynote lectures, and the screening of a silent film with accompanying live performances.
+The interactive nature of the capstone events reflected the richness of the interwoven paradigm of understanding, as well as point to the ways the methodologies explored will contribute to future scholarship.
+The panels were comprised of pre-recorded lectures by individual panelists and synchronous discussions that brought panelists together in real-time.
 Please be sure to watch the pre-recorded lectures before the live sessions.
 Visit the Interwoven website to learn more.